near/NEPs/neps/nep-519-yield-execution.md

 ///
 /// `payload_len` and `payload_ptr`: the smart contract can provide an
 /// additional optional blob of arguments that should be passed to the method
 /// that will be resumed.
-These will be appended to the list that was provided
+These are available via the `promise_result` host
-/// in `promise_yield_create`
+/// function.
 pub fn promise_yield_resume(
     data_id_len: u64,
     data_id_ptr: u64,
     payload_len: u64,
     payload_ptr: u64,
 ) -> ();

 ```

 ## Reference Implementation